8th January, 2026

 When To Update Your Health And Safety Policy header image

-Every business should have a health and safety policy, by law.
 Your health and safety policy sets out the health and safety arrangements for the business and provides important information to your staff.
-Putting your health and safety in place isn't the end of the matter though.
+Putting your health and safety in place isn't the end of the matter, though.
 You can't just write a policy and file it away under 'done'.
-It should be regularly reviewed and kept up to date.

-A health and safety policy is a legal requirement.
-If you employ 5 or more people, legally, you must have a written health and safety policy.
-If you employ less than 5 people, you can get away with a health and safety policy statement.
-But, especially if you work in a high-risk environment, you really should consider a full health and safety policy regardless.
+If you employ fewer than 5 people, you can get away with a health and safety policy statement.
+Although, especially if you work in a high-risk environment, you really should consider a full health and safety policy regardless.

 Find out more about health and safety policies and what should be included in our post, what is a health and safety policy?

-If you have health and safety policy in place, great.
+If you have a health and safety policy in place, great.
 Bonus points if you make sure all your employees know about it (they should!).

 But when was the last time you reviewed your policy?
 When was it last updated?
 Last week, last month, last year?
 Has your business grown since then, or changed the way it works?
 Has the law changed?